-When a feature allowing users to post a comment is activated and an "approval-required" feature exists, the organization will review all comments prior to publication.
-Also, when a feature allowing users to post a comment is activated and approval features do not exist, the organization will regularly monitor user comments and take appropriate action to delete inappropriate comments.
+When a feature allowing users to post a comment is activated and an "approval-required" feature exists, the LSMPO will review all comments prior to publication.
+Also, when a feature allowing users to post a comment is activated and approval features do not exist, LSMPO will regularly monitor user comments and take appropriate action to delete inappropriate comments.